Search well known companies including ebookers, Expedia, Hotels.com and more

 Take a gondola ride at the Venetian, stay in the pyramid of Luxor, shoot up the heights of the Stratosphere hotel (and off the top with its rooftop rides), dine at the foot of the Eiffel Tower in Paris, watch the fountains dance at the Bellagio, or make like a centurion and rock up at Caesar's Palace.
 The hotels are the experiences in Las Vegas and, best of all, it's free to simply stroll in and stare at the themed attractions.

-Flights into Las Vegas arrive at McCarran International Airport Las Vegas (LAS) and the journey time is around 11 hours from the UK.
+Flights to Las Vegas arrive at McCarran International Airport Las Vegas (LAS) and the journey time is around 11 hours from the UK.
 The city is a gateway to fabulous natural wonders in America's south west, including the surrounding Red Rock Canyon and the spectacular Grand Canyon, some four hours away by road.
 The Hoover Dam is also nearby and well worth a visit.

 From budget hotels off the Strip to the sublime and outrageous themed hotels at the heart of the city, Las Vegas has got the lot...